matdurand/dotfiles/README.md

 * /dotfiles_installer/install-dependencies.sh: Install some dependencies using brew on OSX or APT on Ubuntu
 * /dotfiles_installer/configure-git.sh: Set the username and email for git
-* /dotfiles_installer/install-prezto.sh: Perform the installation and setup for prezto

-# Cleanup

-To clean, perform `rm -rf ~/.zplug`, which will remove the zplug dependencies.

-You will have to remove the dependencies manually.

-# OSX - iTerm2

-If you are using iTerm2, you need to import the color theme.
-To do so, go to iTerm2 preferences > Profiles > Colors.
-In the dropdown in the bottom right corner, import and select `iterm2/mathieu-iterm2-colors.itermcolors`.

-You also need to change the font in iTerm2 preferences > Profiles > Text.
-Click on change font and select Menlo for Powerline

 # Highlights